-- For all medical equipment needing electrical power such as beds, breathing equipment, kidney dialysis equipment or infusion pumps, check with your medical supply company and get information regarding a back-up power source, such as a battery or generator. - Check with your local utility company to determine that back-up equipment is properly installed.
+- For all medical equipment needing electrical power such as beds, breathing equipment or infusion pumps, check with your medical supply company and get information regarding a back-up power source, such as a battery or generator. - Check with your local utility company to determine that back-up equipment is properly installed.